Apple-Vision-Pro-UA-CS495/apple-vision-pro-tutorial/docs/source/installation.rst

   - Allow inbound traffic to port 8000, 22, and 443
 2. Start EC2 instance in AWS
 3. In terminal run: ``ssh -i {path_to_pem_file}\aws_pem.pem ec2-user@{IP_address}`` (This is for windows CMD)
-4. Move server file and requirements.txt from local into EC2 using SCP: ``scp -i {path_to_pem_file}\aws_pem.pem {path_to_file}\file ec2-user@{IP_address}``
+4. Download server file and requirements.txt from our data processing repo
+5. Move these files from local into EC2 using SCP: ``scp -i {path_to_pem_file}\aws_pem.pem {path_to_file}\file ec2-user@{IP_address}``
-5. Install dependencies in EC2 using pip: ``pip install -r requirements.txt``
+6. Install dependencies in EC2 using pip: ``pip install -r requirements.txt``
-6. Run: ``uvicorn server:app --host 0.0.0.0 --port 8000``
+7. Run: ``uvicorn server:app --host 0.0.0.0 --port 8000``
-7. Hit server with this link: wss://{IP address}:8000/wss
+8. Hit server with this link: wss://{IP address}:8000/wss
-8. When you are done, make sure to stop the server and stop the EC2 instance to save money
+9. When you are done, make sure to stop the server and stop the EC2 instance to save money
-9. For future use, can just spin up EC2 instance and ssh in and run uvicorn command to start up server again
+10. For future use, can just spin up EC2 instance and ssh in and run uvicorn command to start up server again